 - Happy Dance: Inverted, Coop does his happy dance whenever he's pissed off, with varying results.

 - Hero-Worshipper: Coop is one to Reggie Jackson.
 In turn, Joey is to Coop.

-- Instant Sedation: For one of his psych-outs Remer plays a droning, monotonous book-on-tape in a player's ear, lulling him to sleep in seconds.
+- Instant Sedation: For one of his psyche-outs Remer plays a droning, monotonous book-on-tape in a player's ear, lulling him to sleep in seconds.

 - Littlest Cancer Patient: Joey.
 Actually, it's liver recipient to be precise, but this still applies.

-- Meaningful Echo: The Beers win the final championship game using the exact same play that they won the backyard league championship with at the beginning, complete with identical commentating from the announcers.
+- Meaningful Echo: The Beers win the final championship game using the exact same play that they won the driveway league championship with at the beginning, complete with identical commentating from the announcers.

 Remer: Yes, it was his fault.